 Keeping an open mind

-In its report on the TikTok audit, Eticas noted while the firm’s algorithm did not pick up on user political interests for personalisation as quickly as initially expected (instead choosing to prioritise “entertainment” content regardless of a user’s political views), investigations by the Wall Street Journal and NewsGuard from 2021 and 2022 respectively found the complete opposite.
+In its report on the TikTok audit, Eticas noted that while the firm’s algorithm did not pick up on user political interests for personalisation as quickly as initially expected (instead choosing to prioritise “entertainment” content regardless of a user’s political views), investigations by the Wall Street Journal and NewsGuard from 2021 and 2022 respectively found the opposite.